Lo schiavo: Act 2

 A French garrison has been created to help the natives fight against the Portuguese conquerors.
 Countess of Boissy, known for her abolitionist sympathies, invites Americo to her home.
-She begins to fall in love with him but he refuses due to his devotion to Illara.
-Later, she organizes the liberation of her slaves and to Americo's surprise, Illara and Ibere are among them.
+She begins to fall in love with him but he refuses due to his devotion to Ilara.
+Later, she organizes the liberation of her slaves and to Americo's surprise, Ilara and Ibere are among them.
 He begins to feel anger and vows to kill Ibere.